BLSA William Herbert Johnson Legacy Award

 - Your name and contact information, as to be contacted by SULAA representatives with questions or to request further information

-NOTE: Nominations for 2021 are now closed.
+Nominations are now OPEN.
 Please feel free to submit nominations to be considered for 2022.

 Nominations are reviewed by the SULAA Inclusion Network Awards Committee, and at their recommendation, honorees are selected by the Dean and the SULAA Inclusion Network.